BernhardBaumrock/RockMarkup/README.md

 ### Show a field in the page editor

-You can add your markup to any page editor by creating a new PW field of type `RockMarkup` and adding it to your page's template.
+You can add your markup to any page editor by creating a new PW field of type `RockMarkup2` and adding it to your page's template.

 There is a helper on the details page of each example: